tokuhirom/Minilla/README.md

     Commands that are specified by this option will be executed when releasing.
 If result of commands is not successful, it will abort.

+- unsupported.os

+        [unsupported]
+        os = [
+            "MSWin32",
+            "darwin"
+        ]

+    By setting this value to add unsupported OS checks for (Build.PL|Makefile.PL).

 - ReleaseTest.MinimumVersion

         [ReleaseTest]